Pallas's leaf warbler: Breeding

 Nesting is from June to July, with eggs laid from mid-June.
 The nest is built by the female in a conifer, usually next to the trunk at 0.5–10 m above ground, sometimes in a bush.
 It is a round or elliptical cup made from twigs, leaves and other vegetation and lined with finer material including feathers, hair or fine grasses.
 Four to six blue-grey flecked white eggs are laid and incubated by the female.
 They hatch after 12–13 days, with the chicks fledging when 12–14 days old.
 They are fed mainly by the female while in the nest, but by both parents for about a week after fledging.
 In the south of the range, a pair may sometimes raise a second brood.
 The breeding territory in central Siberia is usually 3–5 ha, infrequently as much as 10 ha.

 Pallas's leaf warbler, as with other members of its genus, is a host of the oriental cuckoo, a brood parasite.
 The cuckoo's egg is similar in appearance, though larger, to those of the host species.

 Feeding

-Like its relatives, Pallas's leaf warbler is insectivorous, feeding on the adults, larvae and pupa of small insects including flies, moths and aphids; spiders are also taken.
+Like its relatives, Pallas's leaf warbler is insectivorous, feeding on the adults, larvae and pupae of small insects including flies, moths and aphids; spiders are also taken.
 Birds forage in bushes and trees, picking items from leaves or catching prey in short flights or while hovering.
 When not breeding, they may join mixed-species foraging flocks together with tits, goldcrests and other warblers.
 In Asia, accompanying species may also include white-eyes, minivets and babblers.